yecril71pl/cpp-docs.pl-pl/docs/standard-library/collate-class.md

 ### <a name="remarks"></a>Uwagi

-Typ jest synonimem dla parametru `CharType`szablonu.
+Typ jest synonimem dla parametru szablonu `CharType`.

 ## <a name="collate"></a>COLLATE:: COLLATE